lobsters/lobsters/docs/setup_with_docker.md

 Solution:

 * Run `docker compose run app db:drop`
-* Redo steps starting at "Switch back to the tab running the mariadb image and restart the server by:"
+* Redo steps starting at "Switch back to the tab running the Docker container image and restart the server by:"

 # Debugging in Docker